 Playoff dates are announced prior to the start of each series, once the matchup is officially determined.
-Most games are played on Friday and Saturday nights, and should the Steel host 2017 Clark Cup Playoff Home Games, we expect that to be true.
+Most games are played on Friday and Saturday nights.
 Here are probable dates for each series:

 Conference Finals – Friday, April 27 through Tuesday, May 8

 Clark Cup Final – starting Friday, May 12 through Wednesday, May 24

 Please note that this is subject to change due to building availability and travel, so make sure to check ChicagoSteelHockeyTeam.com for the schedule for each playoff series which will be announced when the matchup is officially determined.

 4. When will playoff tickets go on sale?

 Playoff ticket packages are on sale now through the Steel Pay As We Play program.
 This ensures the same seat to every Clark Cup Playoff Home Game.
 The Steel also offer a March Madness package that guarantees FREE playoff games with the purchase of a new season ticket plan (starting at just 5 games) for next season.

 Single-game playoff tickets will be on sale prior to each series.
 Please continue to check ChicagoSteelHockeyTeam.com for announcements on playoff ticket on-sale dates for each round.

 5. What is the Clark Cup?